BabylonJS-CharacterController

 Note: Currently you cannot reassign Shift, Capslock or Arrow Keys to other actions.
 This is on TODO list

-Controlling Avatar programmatically
+Controlling Character programmatically

 cc.walk(b: boolean);